How to stop sugar cravings

 2. Keep calm and relax

-Many dieticians have said that part of our sugar binge stems from stress, and we make it up by consuming sugar because it helps to trigger neurotransmitters called opioids that help make us feel good.
-So, take a breather now and then, and find some activities that relax your mind and soul.
+Many dieticians have said that part of our desire for a sugar binge stems from stress, and we react by consuming sugar because it helps to trigger neurotransmitters called opioids that help make us feel good.
+So, instead try to take a breather now and then, and find some activities that relax your mind and soul.

 3. Clear your pantry